 We refer to the developed model as the Online Lifecycle of Facebook Friend Acceptance (OLFFA).
-It includes 7 components, as shown in Figure 4.
+It includes 7 components, as shown in Figure 4.4.
 Each component is derived through the coding steps that were described earlier and is representative of a set of users' behaviors.

 The factors that we found to have influence on the process of users' decision making can be categorized into four groups, to which we refer as components: Friendship Factors, Privacy and Security Awareness and Concerns, Environmental Factors, and Interface Capabilities.
-Since the first two components (green shaded rectangles in Figure 4) are user-specific and subjective, we considered them as internal (to the user).
+Since the first two components (green shaded rectangles in Figure 4.4) are user-specific and subjective, we considered them as internal (to the user).
 On the other hand, since a user does not have any direct control over the last two components (red rectangles with hyphenated borders), we call them external factors.
 The components inside the large grey box in the middle of the figure represent the decision making process, and the numeric labels indicate the flow of actions associated with decisions.
-The rest of this section discusses each of the components and the relationships among them.
+The rest of this section includes discussions about each of the components and their interactions with other components, particularly, how they impact other components or how they are impacted by other components.